Minmeme/Rescue_Robot_Python/README.md

-this code for robot 's P-owen
+this code for rescue robot

 Precautions
 1. make sure your joystick connect with computer